-The AIS Governance Symposium 2022 attends to the complex wellbeing needs of students, staff and parents within our schools.
-Increasingly, independent schools are the locus of community and this shift is placing new demands on Boards and Heads in terms of how they support and manage these complexities.
-Following the COVID-19 pandemic, these demands have become more acute and unexpected.
+The AIS Governance Symposium 2022 attends to the complex wellbeing needs of schools and their communities.
+Independent schools are increasingly the locus of community: this shift is placing new demands on boards and heads as they support and manage these complexities.
+Following the COVID-19 pandemic, these demands have become more acute and less predictable.

-Professor Ian Hickie AM, from the Brain and Mind Centre at The University of Sydney, will provide the first keynote on the topic of adolescent brain development and wellbeing, emphasising that most human brain development is postnatal, underlining the critical impact of the school environment on development and wellbeing.
+Professor Ian Hickie AM, from the Brain and Mind Centre at The University of Sydney, offers a key post-pandemic message for schools, emphasing the critical impact of the school and its effect on brain development and student wellbeing.

-Julie Inman Grant, Australian eSafety Commissioner, leads the world’s first government regulatory agency committed to keeping its citizens safer online.
-As Chair of the Child Digital Alliance and member of the Global Coalition for Digital Safety, Julie’s keynote will amplify the e-safety issues in play, and the strategies that need to be in place.
+Julie Inman Grant, Australian eSafety Commissioner, leads the world’s first government regulatory agency committed to online safety.
+Chair of the Child Digital Alliance and member of the Global Coalition for Digital Safety, Julie’s keynote will amplify the e-safety issues in play in schools, and the strategies needed to keep students safe.

-A panel session will then draw together the key wellbeing issues facing our schools and suggest directions in how these new dimensions of wellbeing can be identified and appropriately managed in times when old certainties can no longer be relied on.
+A panel session will then draw together the key wellbeing issues facing our schools, and crucially, the wellbeing of the principal, whose deft leadership of the school and the senior executive, is critical in times when old certainties can no longer be relied upon.

 Please see the detailed COVID-19 safety principles and protocols put in place by the International Convention Centre, Darling Harbour.